jetstyle/jetstyle-core/README.md

 Admin UI is available at `http://localhost:3000/ru/tenant/tracker/login`

+The local test environment is configured in such a way that you can register a new user in any tenant, including tracker.
+For testing, simply register in any tenant and start creating tasks.

 ## Migrations

 Migrations are performed in `apps/<service name>` using drizzle kit.
 To enable this, create a copy of the `.env` file inside `apps/<service name>/.env` with only the database settings: